Cohomological invariants of the stack of hyperelliptic curves of odd genus: The key lemma

+\begin{rmk} Before proceeding with a detailed proof of the key lemma, let us briefly sketch our strategy.
+It is easy to see that $i_*$ is zero in cohomological degree $0$ (see lemma \ref{lm: i_sm is zero in degree 0}).
+Unfortunately, there are elements of higher cohomological degree contained in $\Agl^1(\PP(V_n)_3)$, namely the ones coming from $\Bcal\PGLt$, so we cannot conclude from here that $i_*$ is zero.
+The ramification of such elements will be supported on $\PP(V_n)_2=p^{-1}(\bA(2,2)_2)$, i.e. the locus formed by the points parametrizing singular conics.

+On the other hand, we expect the ramification of the elements coming from $D_3$ to be related to the stratification of the projective bundle $\PP(V_n)_{[3,2]}$ determined by the type of singularity of the support of the relative section of degree $2n$, no matter what the rank of the conic is.
+In particular, this would imply that their pushforward to $\PP(V_n)_3$ cannot coincide with the pullbacks of elements from $\Bcal\PGLt$, hence the image of $i_*$ must be zero.

+The advantage of using the $\GLt$-quotients rather than the $\PGLt$-quotients is that the former enable us to see the ramification of the invariants coming from $\Bcal\PGLt$. \end{rmk}

-We know almost nothing about $\Agl^0(D\sm)$ but, on the other side, we know a lot about $\Agl^1(\PP(V_n)\sm)$.
-Indeed, from the formula for equivariant Chow rings with coefficients of projective bundles, we have
+Let us now formalize the ideas contained in the remark above.
+We know almost nothing about $\Agl^0(D_3)$ but, on the other side, we know a lot about $\Agl^1(\PP(V_n)_3)$.
+Indeed, from the formula for equivariant Chow rings with coefficients of projective bundles (proposition \ref{pr:properties}.(7)), we have